If your network uses a proxy, you can configure Deep Security to use it instead of the default port numbers. Proxy settings are in a few locations.

 - Primary Security Update Proxy used by Agents, Appliances, and Relays: Select a proxy server that the Deep Security Relays will use to connect to the Update Source specified in the Relays area on the Updates tab (either a Trend Micro Update Server or Other Update Source).

 By default, agents and appliancesThe Deep Securty Agent and Deep Security Virtual Appliance are the components that enforce the Deep Security policies that you have defined.
 Agents are deployed directly on a computer.
 Appliances are used in VMware vSphere environments to provide agentless protection.
-They are not available with Deep Security as a Service. download anti-malware components of their security updates from Deep Security Relays.
-However, if agents or appliances cannot connect to their assigned Relays, and the Allow Agents/Appliances to download Security Updates from this source if Deep Security Relays are not available option is selected, agents and appliances will also use this proxy.In Deep Security Agent 10.0 GM and earlier, agents didn't have support for connections through a proxy to relays.
+They are not available with Deep Security as a Service. download Anti-Malware components of their security updates from Deep Security Relays.
+However, if agents or appliances cannot connect to their assigned Relays, and the Allow Agents/Appliances to download Security Updates from this source if Deep Security Relays are not available option is selected, agents and appliances will also use this proxy.Before Deep Security Agent 10.0, agents didn't have support for connections through a proxy to relays.
 If a ruleset download fails due to a proxy, and if your agents require a proxy to access the relay or manager (including Deep Security as a Service), then you must either: